Family jokes and school struggles, film shows private side of Malala

 "In this new school, it's hard," she says, admitting a lack of shared experiences with the other girls.

-While much is known about Yousafzai's advocacy work, the documentary lifts the lid on her family life in central England with much humour generated by her two brothers.
+While much is known about Yousafzai's advocacy work, the documentary lifts the lid on her family life in central England with much humor generated by her two brothers.

 "She's a little bit naughty," says Yousafzai's youngest brother, who she introduces as "a good boy" in contrast to her other brother who she calls "the laziest one".